bvandewe/cml-cloud-manager/deployment/docker-compose/README.md

 ## Network Configuration

-All services run on the `cml-cloud-manager-net` Docker bridge network, allowing them to communicate using service names as hostnames.
+All services run on the `lablet-cloud-manager-net` Docker bridge network, allowing them to communicate using service names as hostnames.

 ## Service Dependencies